thingsiplay/retroplay/retroplay.6.md

 no *FILE* is specified.

 **-g**, **--game** *ROM_FILE*...
 : Path to the game ROM to play.
-Wildcards, relative paths and globbing are supported, but only the first matching entry is used.
+Wildcards are not supported supported.
+But multiple files can be given ove if the wildcards are resolved in the shell, so the program retrieves multiple files instead.
 Multiple files are queued into a temporary internal list of ROM files.
-While only the first file is used to run in the emulator, this list can be sorted and filtered before emulation starts.
-Note: Wildcards (such as "\*" or "?") can be resolved by your terminal without putting it in quotation marks, which will lead to add multiple files into the internal list of ROM files.
+While only the first file is used to run in the emulator, this list can be sorted and filtered before
 Example: *--game "~/roms/snes/Super Mario World (U)\*"*

 **-L**, **--libretro** *FILE*